 Our program is research-focused and can be tailored to meet the needs of individual students.
 From the start of the program, students are immersed in their respective research laboratories.
-The Experimental Psychology program also runs a weekly Brown Bag series in which students and faculty in the program share their research.
+The Experimental Psychology program also runs a weekly Research & Professional Development series in which students and faculty in the program share their research.
 A broad plan of coursework provides each student with a solid foundation in statistics and modern research psychology.
 Specialty courses are chosen in conjunction with mentors to permit students to become experts in content and techniques of their selected areas of research.
 Program requirements also include a Master's research portfolio, preliminary exam, and dissertation.

 Statistics Core (6 hours):

 Program Core, two of the following courses (6 hours):

 Cognitive Psychology (PSYC 621)

 Behavioral Neuroscience (PSYC 642) -or- Principles of Neuroscience (PSYC 643)

 Students are required to take five additional 600-level or above graduate seminars/courses.
 Students who take more than two of the core courses listed above may count the additional core courses as electives.
 Two of the five electives may be taken pass-fail.